 The stick gets all the contours and it's a great way to get kids engaged in the process without a mess.
 It also doesn't run with sweat, so it's great for around the eyes.
 I like Baby Bum Mineral Sunscreen Face Stick SPF 50.

-I also love the current TikTok trend of applying sunscreen [on a child’s face] with a makeup brush.
-It helps ensure you’re getting full coverage, while the kid feels like they’re getting a face of makeup done!
-[Editor’s note: Watch the trend in action here.]
+I also love the current TikTok trend of applying sunscreen [on] with a makeup brush.
+It helps ensure you’re getting full coverage, while the kid feels like they’re getting a face of makeup done! here.>

 It does work, but the ideal way to put it on is to spray it into your hands and then apply.
 This ensures proper coverage.